LewisSchmidtke/LewisSchmidtke/README.md

 ###

 <p align="left">
-✨ Self-taught programmer with 2 years of experience in ML/AI and Data Science.
+✨ Self-taught programmer with close to 3 years of experience in Data Engineering, ML/AI and Data Science.
-<br>📚 Mechanical Engineer, currently studying for my M.Sc. from RWTH.
+<br>📚 Automotive Mechanical Engineer, currently studying for my M.Sc. in Powertrain Engineering and Aerodynamics at RWTH.
-<br>🎲 Fun fact: I spend a lot of time riding my road bike and running.
+<br>🎲 Fun fact: I spend a lot of time running and riding my roadbike.
 </p>

 ###